 Biological Resources Mitigation Measure No. 1.
-The western Joshua tree is a candidate threatened species under the California Endangered Species Act.
-Prior to construction, and initiation of western Joshua tree removal, relocation, replanting, trimming or pruning or any activity that may result in take of WJT on site, the project proponent is required to obtain California Endangered Species Act (CESA) Incidental Take Permit (ITP) under Section 2081(b) of the CESA, or under the Western Joshua Tree Conservation Act (WJTCA) of Fish and Game Code (§§ 1927-1927.12) through CDFW for the take of western Joshua trees.
+Prior to construction, the Project proponent is required to obtain an Incidental Take Permit (ITP) through CDFW for the take of 10 Joshua trees.
 Per Section 1927.4 of the WJTCA, CDFW may authorize, by permit, the taking of a western Joshua tree if all of the following conditions are met: (1) The permittee submits to CDFW for its approval a census of all western Joshua trees on the project site, including photographs, that categorize the trees according to the following size classes: a.
 Less than one meter in height. b.
 One meter or greater but less than five meters in height. c.
 Five meters or greater in height.
 (2) The permittee avoids and minimizes impacts to, and the taking of, the western Joshua tree to the maximum extent practicable.
 Minimization may include trimming, encroachment on root systems, relocation, or other actions that result in detrimental but nonlethal impacts to western Joshua tree.
 (3) The permittee mitigates all impacts to, and taking of, the western Joshua tree.
 In lieu of completing the mitigation on its own, the permittee may elect to pay mitigation fees.
 (4) CDFW may require the permittee to relocate one or more of the western Joshua trees.
 The City of Adelanto falls within an area of the WJTCA which qualifies for reduced Mitigation Fees for impacts to western Joshua trees (Fish and Wildlife Code, Section 1927).
 The reduced Mitigation Fees are as follows [Fish and Wildlife Code, Section 1927.3 (d)]: 1.
 Trees 5 meters of greater in height - \$1,000; 2.
 Trees 1 meter or greater but less than 5 meters in height - \$200; 3.
 Trees less than 1 meter in height - \$150.
 Each western Joshua tree stem or trunk arising from the ground shall be considered an individual tree requiring mitigation, regardless of proximity to any other western Joshua tree stem of trunk.
 Mitigation is required of all trees, regardless of whether they are dead or alive.
 It is recommended that specific Joshua tree mitigation measures or determination of in-lieu fees be addressed through consultation with CDFW.

 Biological Resources Mitigation Measure No. 2.
 Prior to the initiation of construction activities (i.e., grubbing, clearing, staging, digging), a preconstruction survey for desert tortoise is recommended following the USFWS guidelines for Preparing for any Action that may occur Within the Range of the Mojave Desert Tortoise (Gopherus agassizii).
 This would consist of one complete (100% coverage) survey of the action area prior to the initiation of construction at any time of year.
 The survey should be conducted within 7 days prior to construction beginning by a City Approved Biologist.
 If desert tortoise is found on the project site during preconstruction surveys, construction will be halted until the tortoise has left the area on its own and is no longer in danger.
 If the tortoise does not leave on its own, translocation of desert tortoise should only be conducted with necessary federal ESA and state CESA permitting, and via an approved translocation plan pursuant to the above permits.
 Prior to the start of construction or any ground disturbance, a qualified biologist should prepare a Desert Tortoise Translocation Plan (DTRP) to be administered during the construction and operation of the project.
-The DTRP should be submitted to the City of Adelanto for review and approval and should be updated and utilized for translocation and monitoring after construction.
+The DTRP should be submitted to the City of Adelanto for review and approval and shall be updated and utilized for translocation and monitoring after construction.
 The DTRP should include, but not be limited to the following: